gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    the end of usefulness.
 Thus, this document mandates usage of relevant versions and algorithms.

-Clarifications: Some implementation experiences has been gained that motivates additional clarifications on the specification.
+Clarifications: Some implementation experiences have been gained that motivates additional clarifications on the specification.

 * Avoid unsecured messages prior to DTLS handshake have completed.